calebh/dihash/README.md

 # Version 2.0
 dihash has been updated to 2.0, which is a rewrite of 1.0 with bugfixes and cleaner code.
 An updated version of the paper will be forthcoming.
 Unit tests have been added, as well as a benchmarking script.
 The hashes of 2.0 are not backward compatible with 1.0 due to a re-write of the string encoding function.

+# Version 2.1
+A critical bug has been fixed with the color ordering passed to pynauty.
+Previously I had assumed that the order of the node colors passed to pynauty did not matter, however testing revealed this not to be the case.
+The issue was resolved by sorting the coloring by label lexiographical order before passing to pynauty.

 # Dependencies
 - Python 3
 - NetworkX: https://networkx.org/